Michael Blood Meteorites

 Five years ago I set out to build a stock of hammers that would provide collectors with

-at least 20 different falls competitively priced so they would not have as far to go just
+at least 20 different falls competitively priced so they would not have as far to go

 getting started as I did.
 I waited many years for falls as rare as Hamlet, Pillistfer,